yschimpf/bioflax/README.md

 ![Python Unit Tests](https://github.com/yschimpf/bioflax/actions/workflows/run_tests.yml/badge.svg?event=push)
 # bioflax

-This repository provides an inofficial JAX implementation of biologically plausible deep learning algorithms Feedback Alignment, Kolen-Pollack, and Direct Feedback Alignment.
+This repository provides an unofficial JAX implementation of biologically plausible deep learning algorithms.
+In particular, Feedback Alignment, Kolen-Pollack, and Direct Feedback Alignment are implemented and a framework for running experiments with them is given.

 Content:
 1. [Introduction](#introduction)